 HELLO AND WELCOME!

 I’m so glad your here!
-I’m Danielle, a wife of nearly 5 years and a mom to one sweet little boy.
+I’m Danielle, a wife of nearly 5 years and a Mama to two sweet little boys.
 I’m also a beautiful Daughter of the King, as my husband so often reminds me.
 I love coffee, and grace.
 And although I say I need coffee to survive, it’s really the latter that I don’t know where I would be without.